Structural schemes for hamiltonian systems: Benchmarks

-\begin{itemize} \item One of the key benefits of the structural method is its unconditional stability.
+Based on the preceding analysis, we can summarize the key conclusions as follows: \begin{itemize} \item One of the key benefits of the structural method is its unconditional stability.
 Indeed, one can take very large time steps, which leads to a significant reduction in the number of function calls without loss in accuracy. \item In the separable case, both approaches allow for large time steps.
 For high orders of accuracy and large number~$N$ of time steps, the structural schemes are faster because \nitzd\ and \nitzds\ remain small.
 At lower orders and small values of ~$N$, the structural method is slower, but its precision remains superior.
-As a result, we maintain a better speed-to-accuracy ratio overall. \item In the non-separable case, regardless of $N$, our method has a smaller complexity if a similar amount of iterations in the nonlinear solver is required.
+As a result, we maintain a better speed-to-accuracy ratio overall. \item In the non-separable case, regardless of $N$, our method has a smaller complexity if a similar amount of iterations in the non-linear solver is required.
 Even when the number of iterations is larger, the structural method still has a significant advantage, namely its unconditional stability.
-In the particle case (where the number of iterations was comparable), the classical method required time steps about $20$ times smaller than the structural method to ensure stability. \end{itemize} In conclusion, the structural method is, in general, slightly faster than classical methods in the separable case, and significantly faster in the non-separable case.
+In the particle case (where the number of iterations was comparable), the classical method required time steps about $20$ times smaller than the structural method to ensure stability. \end{itemize} \rb {In conclusion, the structural method should, in general, be slightly faster than classical methods in the separable case, and significantly faster in the non-separable case.
+To make sure this is truly the case, in the next section, we compare the runtime of both methods in the two cases.}